top of page

 Sep 7, 20243 min read

-Often, people seem to discuss schools as centres for optimising students' learning and teachers' teaching.
-However, I want to share a...
+Often, people discuss schools as centres for optimising students' learning and teachers' teaching.
+However, I want to share a distinction...

 Christian Moore Anderson